Avocado vs. Awara Mattress Review

 Who Should Choose the Awara Mattress?

 - Back sleepers and stomach sleepers: Because the Awara mattress comes in a bit firmer than the Avocado, many back sleepers and stomach sleepers will appreciate the Awara’s solidness.
+For similar options, check out our best mattresses for stomach sleepers!

 - Couples: Couples typically want a mattress that absorbs movement (so your partner doesn’t wake you up).
 Although the two mattresses have similar construction, the Awara has unusually good motion isolation.